-Any student may register for classes the first week of the semester only with the authorized signature of approval by the course instructor.
+Any student may register for classes the first week of the semester with the authorized signature of approval of the course instructor.
 Department chairs may authorize and sign first week semester course enrollments on behalf of their adjunct instructors.
-During the second week of the semester, no registrations of in-session courses will be allowed, only course level changes (ex.
+During the second week of the semester, no registrations for in-session courses will be allowed, with the exception of course level changes (ex.
 MTH 113 to MTH 102) and lateral course changes (ex.
-ENG 111 to another section of ENG 111) will be allowed with approval of the course instructor(s).
+ENG 111 to another section of ENG 111) with approval of the course instructor(s).